blinds52/odata/trunk/minutes/odata_meeting-10_on-20121004-minutes.md

 **No objections**.

 ODATA-32
-: "Allow filtering of expanded to-many navigation properties" is **new**.
+: "Allow filtering of expanded to-many navigation properties" is **open**.

 Note:
 > Time allocated for issue processing is through, thus skip to next item 7